SAMP-git/SAOI/README.md

-# San Andreas Object Image Loader.
+# San Andreas Object Image Loader v1.9.0

 ###### What is that ?
 This is the script allows you to load binary objects file which have a dynamic structure.